 Although there are no specific tests for migraine headaches, your doctor may order tests to exclude other conditions or problems that are triggering your headaches.
 This may include blood work or different brain imaging, such as CAT scan or MRI.
 In rare cases, your doctor may order a spinal tap to exclude causes of more serious, severe headaches.

 A doctor who is experienced in treating various headaches can help differentiate the type of headaches that you have.
 A sinus headache (caused by sinus infection or allergic rhinitis) often mimics some signs and symptoms of migraines.

-- Keep a headache diary to help identify any triggers that lead up to the onset of the headache, for example, menstrual cycles for women, hormones, and alcohol.
+- Keep a headache diary to help identify triggers that lead up to the onset of the headache, for example, menstrual cycles for women, hormone treatments, and alcohol intake.

 - Keep track of when a headache begins, the severity of the pain, any associated symptoms, how long the headache lasts, and any medications that you have taken.